-Coastal Forest Options:
+Coastal Forest Options

 - Increase the amount of durable wood products produced from managed forests.
 Durable wood products produced as part of the timber harvest can serve to effectively sequester carbon for extended periods.
-Examples of management practices could be: - Extended rotations; - Pre-commercial thinning (PCT)7 or commercial thinning (CT)8 of young growth stands of timber; - Fertilization treatments; and - Other silvicultural treatments that would meet the intent of the policy option. - Another concept to consider is the lower energy intensity of wood product manufacture when compared to other building products.
+Examples of management practices could be: - Extended rotations; - Pre-commercial thinning (PCT) or commercial thinning (CT) of young growth stands of timber; - o Fertilization treatments; and - Other silvicultural treatments that would meet the intent of the policy option. - Another concept to consider is the lower energy intensity of wood product manufacture when compared to other building products.
 Wood substitution prevents GHG emissions because it is typically less carbon intensive in production compared with wood substitutes.

-Boreal Forest Options:
+Boreal Forest Options

-- Fuel reduction projects that utilize both prescribed fire and mechanical treatments to reduce fuel loads which will reduce burn intensity and overall GHG emissions in a wildland fire event.
+- Fuel reduction projects that utilize both prescribed fire and mechanical treatments to reduce fuel loads which will reduce burn intensity and overall GHG emissions in a wildland fire event. - Complete Community Wildfire Protection Plans (CWPP) to identify fuel types and community risks to aid in prioritization of fuel treatment work. - Rapidly reforest sites impacted by fire or insect and disease outbreaks to ensure full stocking and a quick return to forest cover.

-7 PCT is the removal of trees not for immediate financial return but to reduce the stocking to concentrate growth on the more desirable trees.
+&lt;sup>7 PCT is the removal of trees not for immediate financial return but to reduce the stocking to concentrate growth on the more desirable trees.
 PCT is generally done between the ages of 15-25 years in southeast AK, with the ages being lower in the more productive southern half of the forest.

-8 CT is any type of thinning producing merchantable material at least equal to the value of the direct costs of harvesting.
+&lt;sup>8 CT is any type of thinning producing merchantable material at least equal to the value of the direct costs of harvesting.
 The age range for conducting CT on highly productive lands is considered 55-60 years.